YouKnow232/Quipbot/README.md

 # Quipbot
-A Discord bot that will make perodic quips in your voice channel
+A Discord bot that will make periodic quips in your voice channel

 # Requirements
 - A Discord bot account
 - Python 3 (developed on v3.8.6)
 - Linux or Windows environment
-- A folder of ogg sound files, named from 000.ogg up to 999.ogg
+- A folder of sound files
+    - ogg
+    - wav
 - ffmpeg codec
 - opus codec (Linux only)